Cachemarra/ComputerVision/template-matching/README.md

 In short, we will filter the result matrix obtained from `cv2.matchTemplate` function and then apply non-maxima suppression

+The notebook has a better explanation but only run on-code.
+Py file is not very detailed but can be used from terminal

 -----------------

 ## Español